10th Karmapa, Chöying Dorje: Family and children

 It's likely when Karmapa was in the far southeast of Tibet for a period of twelve years, is when he took a consort.
 He fathered several sons and daughters.
 One of his sons, Norbu Zangpo, who was recognized as the Sixth Tsurpu Gyeltsab (c.1659-1698).
 Karmapa enthroned his 3 year old son Norbu Zangpo in a temple he helped build in Gyeltang with his bare hands.
 In 1667 the Karmapa brought him to Riknga Temple and performed novice ordination.
 In 1672 the Karmapa returned to central Tibet with a large entourage that included his wife, sons, and daughters.
 Most likely the main reason for returning was to arrange the installment of his son Norbu Zangpo at Tsurpu.

 Return to Central Tibet

 After twenty-four years of exile, the Kagyu school was no longer the dominant school of Tibetan Buddhism.
 In 1674 the 5th Dalai Lama met with Chöying Dorje at the Potala Palace, and the reconciliation was welcomed by all after the many conflicts and difficulties.
+However, Chöying Dorje was not allowed by the Dalai Lama to return to his monastery at Tsurpu.